Prairie Women's Health Centre of Excellence

 Women and Health: Experiences in a Rural Regional Health Authority

-J. Roberts, M. Falk, South Eastman Health/Santé Sud-Est Inc.
+J. Roberts, M. Falk and South Eastman Health/Santé Sud-Est Inc.

 Women's Formal (paid) Home Care Work in Transition: The Impact of Reform on Labour Process Change in Saskatoon, SK

-A. Williams, S. Wagner, M. Buettner, A. Coghill
+A. Williams, S. Wagner, M. Buettner and A. Coghill

 Immigrant/Refugee Women's Health